 The most interesting part of personal branding for bloggers is that readers can easily recognize a blog’s content than the blogger who produces them.
 I’ve not met any of the bloggers I talked about in this blog post, but I can easily tell who wrote what.

-Create exceptional web design
+7. Create an exceptional web design

 Blogging itself plays a great role in improving your brand identity.
 But your web design is equally as important.
 It’s what people see before they read your blog content.
 Some studies show that design elements are exponentially more powerful than content.